 Save Money on Air Conditioning with Solar Whiz

 During summer roof spaces across Australia can easily reach temperatures of up to 60-70 degrees, depending on the colour and type of roof.
-Imagine what 65 degrees in your roof space does to the energy efficiency of your central ducted air conditioning system – and the cost of running it!
+Imagine how much of an impact this has on the cost and efficiency of your central ducted air conditioning system!

 Easily achieve a cool home with a Solar Whiz used in conjunction with your existing airconditioners system!
 There are no running costs as the Solar Whiz is a solar-powered ventilator and uses natural ventilation with eave vents to achieve fresh, cool air in your home.

 Solar Whiz Ensures That You Have Energy Efficient Air Conditioning